-1 - Globulin is an umbrella term for a set of different proteins that the immune system and the liver produce.
+- 1 Globulin is an umbrella term for a set of different proteins that the immune system and the liver produce.
 Certain globulins bind with haemoglobin while others transport metals, such as iron, in the blood.
-Additionally, there is a certain type of globulin known as an immunoglobulin, (another name for an antibody) which helps to fight infection in the body.

-2 - Albumin is a protein which is made mainly in the liver.
+Additionally, there is a certain type of globulin known as an immunoglobulin, (another name for an antibody) which helps to fight infection in the body. - 2 Albumin is a protein which is made mainly in the liver.
 It helps to exert the osmotic pressure which holds water within the blood.
 It also helps carry nutrients and medications and other substances through the blood and is important for tissue growth and healing.
-Albumin also carries hormones around the body, therefore measuring the amount of albumin in the blood can help us calculate how much hormone is available to your tissues.

-3 - Total Protein represents the sum of the proteins albumin and globulin in your blood.
+Albumin also carries hormones around the body, therefore measuring the amount of albumin in the blood can help us calculate how much hormone is available to your tissues. - 3 Total Protein represents the sum of the proteins albumin and globulin in your blood.
 Albumin and globulin have a range of functions including keeping blood within vessels, transporting nutrients and fighting infection.
 Abnormal levels can indicate malnutrition as well as a liver or kidney disorder.

-Liver Health (3 Biomarkers)
+Liver Health (4 Biomarkers)

 Your liver is one of your body's most important organs and has many functions including breaking down food and converting it to energy, getting rid of waste and toxins and manufacturing and regulating some hormones.
 Your liver can become inflamed and progressively damaged through excessive food intake, alcohol consumption and viral hepatitis.
 Your liver has amazing powers of regeneration, but once inflammation has led to scarring (cirrhosis) then liver disease is irreversible.
 Blood tests measure the level of different enzymes which, if raised, can indicate that your liver is inflamed.
-1 - Alanine transferase (ALT) is an enzyme which is produced by the liver and can indicate liver damage caused by alcohol, drugs or viruses (hepatitis).

-2 - Gamma GT, also known as gamma-glutamyl transferase (GGT), is a liver enzyme which is raised in liver and bile duct diseases.
+- 1 Bilirubin is a product of the breakdown of haemoglobin from red blood cells.
+It is removed from the body via the liver, stored and concentrated in the gallbladder and secreted into the bowel.
+It is removed from your body through urine and faeces.
+Bilirubin causes the yellowish colour you sometimes see in bruises, due to red blood cells breaking down underneath the skin. - 2 Alanine transferase (ALT) is an enzyme which is produced by the liver and can indicate liver damage caused by alcohol, drugs or viruses (hepatitis). - 3 Gamma GT, also known as gamma-glutamyl transferase (GGT), is a liver enzyme which is raised in liver and bile duct diseases.
 It is used in conjunction with ALP to distinguish between bone or liver disease.
 Gamma GT is also used to diagnose alcohol abuse as it is raised in 75% of long term drinkers.

-3 - Alkaline phosphatase (ALP) is an enzyme found mainly in the liver and bones.
+4 - Alkaline phosphatase (ALP) is an enzyme found mainly in the liver and bones.
 Measuring it can indicate whether people have any ongoing liver, gallbladder or bone diseases.